Some pupils who stammer can benefit from modifications to academic tasks such as answering questions in class, group work and oral presentations.

 As every child’s stammer presents differently, it is a good idea to have a direct discussion with the pupil to find out from them what helps most in different situations.
 Equally, if the student works with a Speech and Language Therapist, it can be helpful to arrange a time to speak with them and/or the Inclusion Team Manager at your school.

-Here are some of the ways you could consider modifying common classroom activities to support pupils who stammer:
+In this article, we share some of the ways you could consider modifying common classroom activities to support pupils who stammer.

-- Extra time to practice 1:1 or in small groups first
+- Giving the pupil extra time to practice 1:1 or in small groups first

-- To pre-record verbal activities in a more familiar or comfortable environment
+- Offer the option to pre-record verbal activities in a more familiar or comfortable environment

-- To use paired reading with a peer or reading aloud to a younger pupil/sibling.
+- Suggest paired reading with a peer or reading aloud to a younger pupil/sibling.

-- To complete the task with a member of staff from the inclusion team who may be able to help them use their recommended speech and language strategies more effectively
+- Allow the pupil to complete the task with a member of staff from the inclusion team who may be able to help them use their recommended speech and language strategies more effectively

 - Consider the order that pupils are answering – does the child with a stammer prefer to go first, middle, last?